Obarads/obarads.github.io/docs/public/data/Text2Room Extracting Textured 3D Meshes from 2D Text-to-Image Models.md

 ![fig3](img/TET3Mf2TM/fig3.png)

 > Figure 3.
 Iterative scene generation.
-For each new pose, we ren- der the current mesh to obtain partial RGB and depth renderings.
+For each new pose, we render the current mesh to obtain partial RGB and depth renderings.
 We complete both, utilizing respective inpainting models and the text prompt.
 Next, we perform depth alignment (see Section 3.2) and mesh filtering (see Section 3.3) to obtain an optimal next mesh patch, that is finally fused with the existing geometry.

 ### どうやって有効だと検証した?
 - > We  calculate CLIP Score (CS) [57] and Inception Score (IS) [68] on RGB renderings of the respective scenes.